 Cats with prolonged nutritional deficiencies lacking adequate fat, minerals and/or vitamins in their food may ingest non-edible material, whilst other cases could also be due to dietary imbalance from lack of roughage, although a clear dietary insufficiency has yet to be documented.

 Licking or absorption of weird substances has been correlated to Endocrine and Gastrointestinal conditions such as Hyperthyroidism, Diabetes, Inflammatory Bowel Disease (IBD), Gastric Motility, and hookworm infestation.

-Two studies uncovered a high prevalence of pica diagnosed in cats with immune-mediated Hemolytic Anaemia, Pyruvate kinase deficiencies, and Feline Infectious Peritonitis (FIP), but with lower occurrences (Isabelle Demontigny-Bédard, 2015).
-Infrequently, eating inappropriate things may also happen with medical issues like liver disease.
+Two studies uncovered a high prevalence of pica diagnosed in cats with immune-mediated Hemolytic Anemia, Pyruvate kinase deficiencies, and Feline Infectious Peritonitis (FIP), but with lower occurrences (Isabelle Demontigny-Bédard, 2015).
+Infrequently, eating inappropriate things may also happen with medical issues like fatty liver disease.

 Additionally, neurological disorders and cancer (i.e., brain tumours) can disrupt appetite control and contribute to uncommon cravings resulting in pica.